couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

     * arrays, where each element in the array is compared with the corresponding element in another array.
 A longer array will sort after a shorter array.
     * object, where key-values from one object are compared to key-values from another object.
 Keys are evaluated in sorted order for strings.
 Larger objects will sort after smaller objects.

 *  **`LIMIT`** - Imposes a specific number of objects returned in a result set by `SELECT`.
-This clause must have an integer as upper bound.
+This clause must have a non-negative integer as upper bound.

 * **`OFFSET`** - This clause can optionally follow a `LIMIT` clause.
 If you specify an offset, this many number of objects are omitted from the result set before enforcing a specified `LIMIT`.
-This clause must be an integer.
+This clause must be a non-negative integer.